Re-Vamp an Old Game with This New Kit

 The bonus DVD, on the other hand, is a largely bland affair consisting mostly of promotional material for the other Oretachi releases.
 However, the “Super Play” feature that is typically supposed to demonstrate the game being completed from beginning to end in a somewhat “super” fashion is, uhh… well, it’s not all that super, as it turns out.
 As a matter of fact, the player in the video just barely survives to stage four, before it just abruptly fades to black!
 Even with the far more forgiving “K” revision, they still couldn’t find someone who could manage to record themselves completing the entire game!
 Hey, Hamster Corporation: If you ever decide to re-release the Oretachi Gēsen Zoku outside of Japan, hit me up.
 I’m sure I could practice to the point where I could beat the game in one run.
 I might still need to use the additional credits for extra health, but at least I can get you to the game’s ending.

 Haunted Castle isn’t among the worst arcade games of all time — far from it, honestly.
 It does certainly rank as one of the worst Castlevania games of all time, providing little content and overly-frustrating gameplay.
 Sure, I’d still take it any day over Castlevania: The Adventure, but I reckon that’s not really saying much.
 I chalk the game up as an underwhelming disappointment rather than as an abject failure: More “pitiful” than it is “loathsome.”
 But with dozens of other, better Castlevania games out there now, I don’t think the world lost much by not seeing a particularly great arcade installment in the series.
-Even if you happen to be a die-hard Castlevania fan, I really don’t think you’re missing out on much if you’ve never been able to play this game for yourself.
+And if you happen to be a die-hard Castlevania fan, I really don’t think you’re missing out on much if you’ve never been able to play this game for yourself.